Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 06: In-place Reversal of a LinkedList.md

 console.log(`Nodes of original LinkedList are: ${head.getList()}`)
 console.log(`Nodes of reversed LinkedList are: ${reverseEveryKElements(head, 3).getList()}`)
 ````
-- The time complexity of our algorithm will be `O(N)` where `N` is the total number of nodes in the LinkedList.
+- The time complexity of our algorithm will be `O(N)` where `N` is the total number of nodes in the <b>LinkedList</b>.
 - We only used constant space, therefore, the space complexity of our algorithm is `O(1)`.

 ## 🌟 Reverse alternating K-element Sub-list (medium)
-> Given the head of a LinkedList and a number `‘k’`, <b>reverse every alternating `‘k’` sized sub-list</b> starting from the head.
+> Given the head of a <b>LinkedList</b> and a number `K`, <b>reverse every alternating `K` sized sub-list</b> starting from the head.
 >
-> If, in the end, you are left with a sub-list with less than `‘k’` elements, reverse it too.
+> If, in the end, you are left with a sub-list with less than `K` elements, reverse it too.

 The problem follows the <b>In-place Reversal of a LinkedList</b> pattern and is quite similar to <b>Reverse every K-element Sub-list</b>.
-The only difference is that we have to skip `‘k’` alternating elements.
-We can follow a similar approach, and in each iteration after reversing `‘k’` elements, we will skip the next `‘k’` elements.
+The only difference is that we have to skip `K` alternating elements.
+We can follow a similar approach, and in each iteration after reversing `K` elements, we will skip the next `K` elements.

 ````class Node {
   constructor(value, next = null) {